Practical Nursing Program Overview

 Practical Nursing Program Curriculum

-Our blended-online Practical Nursing program will prepare you to take the NCLEX-PN licensure exam and pursue entry-level employment as a Licensed Practical Nurse (LPN).
-In as little as 12 months, you will learn how to perform various clinical tasks in a medical office, clinic, hospital, or other healthcare setting.
+Our blended on-campus and online Practical Nursing program will prepare you to take the NCLEX-PN licensure exam and pursue entry-level employment as a Licensed Practical Nurse (LPN).
+In as little as 12 months, you will learn to perform various clinical tasks in a medical office, clinic, hospital, or other healthcare setting.

 Our program provides a combination of hands-on training in simulations, labs, and healthcare facilities, allowing you to enter the field with confidence.
 Classes feature extensive nursing instruction in clinical skills, such as patient monitoring, administering prescribed medications while reporting adverse reactions to any treatment, starting intravenous fluids, and other special duties common in the field, like educating patients and their families.